andre-brandao/pyprland/scratchpads.md

 When set to `"hide"`, allow to hide the window when the focus is lost.

-Use `hysteresis` to change how fast the window will hide.
+Use `hysteresis` to change the reactivity

 ## `hysteresis` (optional)